Neamar/storylines/specs/backend.md

 * `repeatable`, a boolean, defaults to `false`.
 A non-repeatable event is guaranteed to only be displayed once to the user.

 The markdown text will be parsed with [marked](https://www.npmjs.com/package/marked).
 Some text improvements might be done automatically (`--` to `–`, '...' to '…', etc.)
+Depending on the selected locale, some automatic improvements can also be made to your text.

 ## Conditions & operations
 ### Conditions